corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node/operating/clientrpc.md

-* Fetching users credentials and permissions from an external data source (e.g.: a remote RDBMS), with optional in-memory caching.
+* Fetching users' credentials and permissions from an external data source (e.g.: a remote RDBMS), with optional in-memory caching.
 In particular, this allows credentials and permissions to be updated externally without requiring nodes to be restarted.
 * Password stored in hash-encrypted form.
 This is regarded as must-have when security is a concern.
 Corda currently supports